Did your grandparents give you a dollar for every A on your report card? Did you ever receive a dreaded F?

 The marks on a standards-based report card are different from traditional letter grades.
 Letter grades are often calculated by combining how well the student met his particular teacher’s expectations, how he performed on assignments and tests, and how much effort the teacher believes he put in.
 Letter grades do not tell parents which skills their children have mastered or whether they are working at grade level.
-Because one fourth-grade teacher might be reviewing basic multiplication facts, while another is teaching multiplication of two- or three-digit numbers, getting an A in each of these classes would mean very different things.
-The parent of a child in these classes would not know if the child were learning what he should be to meet the state standards.
+Because one fourth-grade teacher might be reviewing basic multiplication facts while another might be teaching multiplication of two- or three-digit numbers, an A in these classes would mean very different things.
+The parent of a child in one of these classes would not know if their child were learning what they should be to meet the state standards.

 This approach can carry over to classroom assignments, too, as the report card influences the way teachers assess student learning throughout the year.
 In the first two years of using a standards-based report card in Beverly Hills, teachers worked together to describe clearly what student work that meets the standards looks like.
 Teachers share these expectations with students, often posting them on the classroom wall.
 Now when students get an assignment they know exactly what they have to do to be proficient or advanced.
 That’s a big change from the way assignments used to be given and graded.
-“If you get a 90%, it doesn?t tell you much about where to go from there,” said Mead.
+“If you get a 90 percent, it doesn’t tell you much about where to go from there,” says Mead.

-The new report cards also make the standards very clear to parents, noted Liddell.
+The new report cards also make the standards very clear to parents, Liddell says.
 “Parents should know exactly what their students should be able to do.”
-The new San Francisco report card is based directly on the California standards, although not every standard is listed on the report card.
-Parents will receive a complete list of the California standards along with the report card.

 Joking aside, one of the biggest adjustments for students and parents is that many standards-based report cards focus on end-of-the-year goals.
-This means that in the first or second grading period, instead of getting A’s for trying hard and doing well on tests, a high-achieving student might have several marks indicating that she is not yet proficient in some skills.
-Although this is normal since most students will not meet all of the year’s goals in the first quarter, it can be disconcerting to parents and kids used to seeing all A’s or B’s.
+This means that in the first or second grading period, instead of getting A’s for trying hard and doing well on tests, a high-achieving student might have several marks indicating that they are not yet proficient in some skills.
+Although this is normal — most students will not meet all of the year’s goals in the first quarter — it can be disconcerting to parents and kids used to seeing all A’s or B’s.

 Another big change for students is understanding the concept of “advanced” or “exceeding standards.”
 Advanced is not necessarily the equivalent of an A on a traditional report card.
 For example, if a fifth-grader received A’s on every math test during the semester, she would probably receive an A on a traditional report card.
 If those math tests measured only the concepts fifth graders are expected to master, those A’s would be the equivalent of “proficient” on a standards-based report card; the student is doing what he should be doing, but not necessarily more.